aflashyrhetoric/aflashyrhetoric.github.io/content/posts/coding.md

 #### 2. Variables

-You’re moving to LA to pursue a rapping career.
+You’re moving to LA to pursue an acting career.
 Good on you.
 You’ve got stuff to pack, and different things have to go in different boxes.
 You use labels to help keep your junk organized.

-**How It Relates To Code**: A code variable is like the label on a box.
+**How It Relates To Code**: In code, we have something called a "variable."
+And a variable is like the label on a box.
 Since you can use a box to store anything (clothes, headphones, cats, etc), labels help you know what’s inside the box without having to open it up.

-Computers do the same thing — they use a system of “boxes and labels” to store data.
-(This is a simplification, obviously.)
+Computers do the same thing — they use a system of “boxes and labels” to store, process and retrieve data.

 #### 3. Control Flow & Conditionals